By Gennaro Cuofano, WordLift

 The future of web writing

 Even though no one really knows how the future will unfold, the hope is that finally thanks to Artificial Intelligence writers will be empowered, as they will be free to write amazing stories that will enrich the human collective intelligence.
 In other words, instead of going from writing to web writing as unconsciously as the human race transitioned from hunter-gathering to farming, it is time to take this step forward deliberately and intentionally.
-That means giving the web writing’s stage to whom it belongs, human beings!
+You can also increase your writing skills with the help of this free and good tool:https://smallseotools.com/word-counter/ That means giving the web writing’s stage to whom it belongs, human beings!

 This article was originally published on Tech Talks.
 Read the original article here.